SUMMARY

 ANALYSIS

-Although Apollos is eloquent, enthusiastic, and “well-versed in the Scriptures,” his teachings show him to be in need of further instruction.
-Priscilla and Aquila teach him so that he might speak “more accurately.”
+Although Apollos is eloquent, enthusiastic, and “well-versed in the Scriptures,” his teachings only go so far.
+He requires further instruction.
+The married couple Priscilla and Aquila teach Apollos so that he might speak “more accurately.”
 This passage shows Priscilla as a leader.
-The mention of her name before the name of her husband (also in Acts 18:18; Romans 16:3; 2 TimothyThe companion on Paul's later journeys for whom two pastoral epistles are named More 4:19) is a way of honoring her.
-She and Aquila worked with PaulA Christian missionary who once persecuted the church More and carried on without him when he moved on in his journey.
+The mention of her name before the name of her husband (also in Acts 18:18; Romans 16:3; 2 TimothyThe companion on Paul's later journeys for whom two pastoral epistles are named.
+4:19) suggests that she is the more prominent teacher and minister.